microsoft/DLWorkspace/docs/deployment/database/Readme.md

   If you are using SQL Azure, we recommend to use change the database DLWorkspaceCluster-xxxxx to S4.
 The most heavy use of the database is when the Web Portal is left open to see the execution status of a particular job.
 We use SQL database to store the job status information.
 SQL instance S0 can quickly max out during job query.

+  Please note that SQL Azure attaches a pricing tier per database.
+Only database DLWorkspaceCluster-xxxxx needs to be bumped to a high pricing tier.
+For most of usage case, the other database can be left at S0.

   Investigating better way to organize data and reduce the load of database, or select a database implementation which gives better performance is on the work plan.

 4. Other database.